See index to all the chapters for Putting Out the Planetary Fire

 XR cites historical evidence compiled by a Harvard professor that “nonviolent protests are twice as likely to succeed as armed conflicts – and those engaging a threshold of 3.5% of the population have never failed to bring about change.”

-The problem with such analysis is that the change that occurs often falls short of accomplishing the initial demand for change, which for climate change means the world would not avoid climate collapse.
+The problem with such analysis is that the change that occurs often falls short of the initial demand, which for climate change means failure to avoid climate collapse.
 The Arab spring for instance was able to topple a number of political leaders, most notably in Egypt.
 But relatively rapidly counter revolutions largely restored the prior power structure.

 Probably the most successful such uprising in the United States was the civil rights movement in the sixties.
-While it led to a number of critical reforms and changes, especially in overt racism, it ultimately failed to end systemic or even individual racism.
+However, while that movement led to a number of critical reforms and changes, especially in overt racism, it ultimately failed to end systemic or even individual racism.
 It certainly fell far short of the goals of ending militarism and economic inequality that Dr. King was promoting prior to his assassination.

 The nature of and reasons for a revolution have long been debated by scientists and philosophers.